sagemath/sagewiki_to_gh-2022-10-10/days7/sprints.md

    * Tim Abbott
    * Nick Alexander is working on some system independent patches that will make it easier to integrate with nose, etc.  See him before doing major work.
    * William Stein

+   Nick Alexander posted a small document at http://trac.sagemath.org/sage_trac/ticket/2099 explaining how the Sage testing architecture currently works.

+   Nick Alexander is working on using parallel make to run doctests in parallel.

  * Hierarchy of Hopf algebras, tensor products
      .